 Our potential as a human race is quite extraordinary, we just don’t realize it.
 Sustainable living is not about giving up a certain lifestyle.
 We can still have all the modern amenities, design and beyond.
 We simply need to transition from one way of seeing housing to another.

-One potential issue with off the grid living is that corporations will lose their ability to control others with their utility.
-This could be the type of political and corporate agreements that give people like Speronis issues to begin with.
+One potential issue with off the grid living is that corporations will lose their control of the market and, therefore, the majority of their profits.
+It is this type of political and corporate agreements that give people like Speronis issues to begin with.

 “One of the saddest lessons of history is this: If we’ve been bamboozled long enough, we tend to reject any evidence of the bamboozle.
 We’re no longer interested in finding out the truth.
 The bamboozled has captured us.
 It’s simply too painful to acknowledge, even to ourselves, that we’ve been taken.
 Once you give a charlatan power over you, you almost never get it back.” – Carl Sagan